msmith24-coding/Spark/README.md

 To make the experience more enjoyable, spark does not have any form of error checking or LSP.

 ## Compiling
-First install `sparkc` to your command line.
+First, install `sparkc` to your command line.
 Therefore you need to install the SparkC Installer.
 To install the SparkC Installer, you must download and install the Spark-Foundation Installer Installer.

-Compiling can be ran like this:
+Compiling can be run like this:
 ```
 $ sparkc foo.spark
 ```

-By default `sparkc` will use 499 volts of electricity as anything 500 volts or above is considered "High Voltage."
+By default, `sparkc` will use 499 volts of electricity as anything 500 volts or above is considered "High Voltage."

-To allow for customizability `sparkc` has many compiler flags that can be ran to modify the experience.
+To allow for customizability, `sparkc` has many compiler flags that can be run to modify the experience.

 ```
 $ sparkc -c                             | Only outputs the raw binary before they are linked.